nbossard/packlist/README.md

 [See detailed changelog in "changelog.xml"](app/src/main/res/raw/changelog.xml)

+- 0.13 adding support of 5 new languages
 - 0.12 improving categories colors, fixing crashes when coming from background
 - 0.11 improving categories management
 - 0.10.2 fixing again bug encountered in 0.10 (crash at start on empty trip name), in class MaterialColor